 Career Pivot After Divorce

-But a divorce put a wrench in that story line.
+But a divorce threw a wrench in that story line.
 After splitting with her husband at the age of 33, Tammy moved back to Austin and became CEO of the local chapter of the Make-A-Wish Foundation.
-And then she had to take on a step dreaded by most every divorced person: jumping back into the dating pool.
+And then she had to take on a step dreaded by many divorced people: jumping back into the dating pool.

 “I was very private about my personal life, so I avoided online dating,” she says.
 “Instead, I hired a matchmaker to introduce me to a quality and compatible man.”

 Bingo!
 After a tenacious two years working with the matchmaker, she found ‘The One.’
 “After marrying the love of my life, I took a career break and worked on my entrepreneurial projects with my husband.”

 She admits that at this point she was searching for new purpose in her professional life.
 “I hired an executive coach to help me identify my encore career,” she says.
 “I was trying to force my path forward when a wise female mentor said to me,`It will find you.’ ” The mentor was right, but Tammy didn’t think it would happen over a social lunch, when she learned that a successful gay professional could not hire the same service that she and her husband had used to meet.
 Shocked by the injustice of it all, she was spurred into action.